Chan Sui Ki (La Salle) College

-Chan Sui Ki (La Salle) College (陳瑞祺（喇沙）書院) is a Catholic public, Anglo-Chinese boys' EMI secondary school in Ho Man Tin, Kowloon, Hong Kong.
-The school is established by the Christian Brothers, a Roman Catholic religious teaching order in 1969.
+Chan Sui Ki (La Salle) College (陳瑞祺（喇沙）書院; abbreviated as CSK) is an English-medium Catholic boys' secondary school in Ho Man Tin, Kowloon, Hong Kong.
+It was established in 1969 by the Institute of the Brothers of the Christian Schools, a religious teaching order founded by St John Baptist de La Salle.

 In recent years, the public examination results of Chan Sui Ki (La Salle) College have shown steady improvement.
-Since 2022, over 50% of students have met the admission requirements for local bachelor’s degree programs, earning the school a “Band 1” designation among Hong Kong secondary schools.
+Since 2022, over 60% of students have met the admission requirements for local bachelor’s degree programs, earning the school a “Band 1” designation among Hong Kong secondary schools.

 History

+La Salle College Evening School

+The school’s origins can be traced back to the La Salle College Evening School, which was established in 1964 by Brother Herman Michael Fenton at the La Salle College site.
+However, due to regulations limiting night schools, the school transitioned to a full-time day school.
+In 1969, the evening school separated and relocated to its current Ho Man Tin campus at 4 Sheung Wo Street on September 3, 1969.